USEPA/WNTR/documentation/graphics.rst

 Additional network plot examples are included below (:numref:`fig-network-3`).
-This includes the use of data stored as a Pandas Series (pipe velocity from simulation results), a dictionary (the length of the 5 longest pipes), and a list of strings (tank names).
+This includes the use of data stored as a Pandas Series (pipe velocity from simulation results), a dictionary (the length of the five longest pipes), and a list of strings (tank names).
 The example also combines multiple images into one figure using subplots and changes the colormap from the default `Spectral_r` to `viridis` in one plot.